Executive Chef Johnny Jiang with chef-owner André Chiang (pictured)

 What does that mean on the plate?
 Chiang brings to his work the intriguing perspective of Taiwanese heritage, Japanese childhood, French training and a Singaporean setting, so his reach is wide.

 How wide?
-A single tasting can encompass a dish like “idea of ‘kinilaw’ ceviche”, taking in a Philippine influence on one end and, on the other, a ‘dégustation of veal aspic’, drawing on Chiang’s classical French background with both ease and coherence.
+A single tasting can encompass a dish such as “idea of ‘kinilaw’ ceviche”, taking in a Philippine influence on one end and, on the other, a ‘dégustation of veal aspic’, drawing on Chiang’s classical French background with both ease and coherence.
 Oh, and a play on the Snickers bar to close.

 Why can’t I see my wine?
 One of the boldest things about André is its all-natural wine policy; if you’re doing the matched pairings, the sommeliers only reveal the identity of each pour after each course, leaving diners to assess the quality of each drop without their expectations being shaped by what’s on the label.